Karbala Iraq: A Sacred City of Devotion, History, and Heritage

 Getting There:

-- Accessibility: Karbala is well-connected by road and rail from other parts of Iraq.
+- Accessibility: Karbala iraq is well-connected by road and rail from other parts of Iraq.
 The nearest major airport is Najaf International Airport, which is approximately 75 kilometers away and offers connections to various international destinations.

 Accommodation: